David Peaston

 David Peaston (March 13, 1957 – February 1, 2012) was an American R&B and gospel singer who in 1990 won a Soul Train Music Award for Best R&B/Soul or Rap New Artist.
-He was mostly known for the singles, "Two Wrongs (Don't Make it Right)" and "Can I?", the latter of which was originally recorded by Eddie Kendricks.
+He was mostly known for the singles "Two Wrongs (Don't Make it Right)" and "Can I?", the latter of which was originally recorded by Eddie Kendricks.

 Life and career

-He was a native of Saint Louis, Missouri.
+Peaston was a native of Saint Louis, Missouri, United States.
 As a child, he attended the Pleasant Green Missionary Baptist Church along with his mother, Martha Bass, a member of The Clara Ward Singers gospel group.
 His sister was R&B/soul singer Fontella Bass.

 He graduated from Northwest High School in St. Louis, Missouri.
-After graduating he worked as a school teacher but, after being laid off in 1981, moved to New York City and began working as a background singer on recording sessions, including Lester Bowie's 1982 album, The One and Only (ECM).
+After graduating, he worked as a school teacher but, after being laid off in 1981, moved to New York City and began working as a background singer on recording sessions, including Lester Bowie's 1982 album, The One and Only (ECM).
 In the late 1980s, he won several competitions on the Showtime at the Apollo television show, winning over the audience with a powerful rendition of "God Bless the Child."
+In 1988, he appeared on the NBC TV show Sunday Night, episode #105, available on Youtube.
+His duo with Dianne Reeves of "Stormy Monday" was a hit.
 He was signed by Geffen Records, and his first single, "Two Wrongs (Don't Make It Right)" rose to no. 3 on the Billboard Black Singles chart in 1989.
 He had further hits on the R&B chart with "Can I?" (previously a hit for Eddie Kendricks), and "We're All in This Together", and released an album, Introducing...David Peaston.
 He also toured with Gerald Alston in Europe, and with Gladys Knight in the US, before moving to the MCA label in 1991, where he issued the album Mixed Emotions.
 In 1993 he recorded a gospel album with Fontella and Martha Bass entitled Promises: A Family Portrait Of Faith.